-The Graduate Program offers training in those aspects of molecular and cell biology that are the bases of modern biological and biomedical sciences.
+The Graduate Program offers training in those aspects of molecular and cell biology that underpin modern biological and biomedical sciences.

-The Master of Science degree is designed for students who wish to learn the methodology of research in molecular and cell biology and the fundamentals of problem solving in these areas.
+The Master of Science degree in Molecular and Cell Biology is designed for students who wish to learn the methodology of research in molecular and cell biology and the fundamentals of problem solving in these areas.

 The Master of Arts in Teaching degree in Science Education with a specialization in Biology is designed to strengthen the knowledge of high school teachers in fundamental aspects of biology and to bring them up to date on advances in this rapidly developing field.
 For further information on this program and for course descriptions, see the Science/Mathematics Education section of this catalog.

-The Doctor of Philosophy degree with a major in Molecular and Cell Biology is appropriate for students who show a potential for originality in research and is designed to develop a critical and analytical understanding of current developments, which will enable them to keep abreast of the rapid advances that are likely to occur in the biological and biomedical fields.
+The Doctor of Philosophy degree in Molecular and Cell Biology is appropriate for students who show a potential for originality in research, and is designed to develop a critical and analytical understanding of current developments, which will enable them to keep abreast of the rapid advances that are likely to occur in the biological and biomedical fields.

 The MS and PhD degree plans offer students the opportunity to prepare for academic careers in colleges and universities including medical and dental schools, and for careers in industrial, hospital, public health, and environmental and governmental laboratories and organizations.

-First-year students MS and PhD students will complete a body of core courses that emphasize fundamental aspects of biochemistry, biophysics, computational biology, molecular biology, and cell biology.
-Students may then proceed to advanced coursework in any of these general areas.
+First-year MS and PhD students in Molecular and Cell Biology will complete a body of core courses that emphasize fundamental aspects of biochemistry, quantitative biology, molecular biology, and cell biology.
+MS Biotechnology students take core courses in genomics, proteomics and bioinformatics, and a laboratory-based course.
+All students may then proceed to advanced coursework in any of these general areas.
 Elective courses are open to all qualified students as recommended by their supervising committees.
 First-year PhD students are required to participate in rotations through research laboratories.